Building Connections & Confidence

 Can I get this covered by insurance?

-Both facilitators are registered psychologists and you would be eligible for health insurance coverage.
+Facilitators are registered provisional psychologists and registered psychologists and you may be eligible for health insurance coverage.
 You must check with your provider to confirm coverage.
+The service will be "psychological counselling/therapy performed by a registered psychologist."

 Why would I want to consider this group for my child?